-Using the APIs available in the CTC library, Prime Optical discovers CRS-1 or CRS-3 NEs using the ONS 15454 or the ONS 15454 SDH NE service.
+Using the APIs available in the CTC library, Prime Optical discovers CRS-1, CRS-3, or ASR 9K NEs using the ONS 15454 or the ONS 15454 SDH NE service.

-In the Domain Explorer window, select the CRS-1 or CRS-3 NE that you want to view.
+In the Domain Explorer window, select the CRS-1, CRS-3, or ASR 9K NE that you want to view.
 The property sheet is displayed.
 To discover a CRS-1 NE, you must log in with the credentials of the ONS 15454 NE to which it is connected; the NE Authentication tab, therefore, is unavailable for CRS-1 NEs.

-In order to manage the CRS-1 and CRS-3 nodes, you must be logged in as a root user.
+In order to manage the CRS-1, CRS-3, and ASR 9K nodes, you must be logged in as a root user.

-The following limitations apply to the discovery of CRS-1 or CRS-3 NEs:
+The following limitations apply to the discovery of CRS-1, CRS-3, or ASR 9K NEs:

-- A CRS-1 or CRS-3 NE cannot be directly added to Prime Optical as can other NEs.
-It is discovered only if it is connected to an ONS 15454 NE. - To discover a CRS-1 or CRS-3 NE, you must log in with the credentials of the ONS 15454 NE to which it is connected. - You must use CTC to set up the physical connection between the ONS 15454 NE and CRS-1 NE or CRS-3. - You cannot create an LMP link between the CRS-1 or CRS-3 NEs and 15454 ONS NEs using Prime Optical.
-Prime Optical automatically discovers CRS-1 or CRS-3 NEs through an existing LMP link.
-Also, you cannot manually discover CRS-1 or CRS-3 NEs.
-For information on creating LMP links through CTC, see NTP-G164 Configure Link Management Protocol. - The NE Explorer is not supported on CRS-1 or CRS-3 NEs.
+- A CRS-1, CRS-3, or an ASR 9K NE cannot be directly added to Prime Optical as can other NEs.
+It is discovered only if it is connected to an ONS 15454 NE. - To discover a CRS-1, CRS-3, or ASR 9K NE, you must log in with the credentials of the ONS 15454 NE to which it is connected. - You must use CTC to set up the physical connection between the ONS 15454 NE and CRS-1 NE, CRS-3, or ASR 9K. - You cannot create an LMP link between the CRS-1, CRS-3, or ASR 9K NEs and 15454 ONS NEs using Prime Optical.
+Prime Optical automatically discovers CRS-1, CRS-3, or ASR 9K NEs through an existing LMP link.
+Also, you cannot manually discover CRS-1, CRS-3, or ASR 9K NEs.
+For information on creating LMP links through CTC, see NTP-G164 Configure Link Management Protocol. - The NE Explorer is not supported on CRS-1, CRS-3, or ASR 9K NEs. - The CTC launched from Prime Optical Domain Explorer is not supported for ASR 9K NEs.

-Once discovered, the Link table represents the CRS-1 or CRS-3 NE as autodiscovered; for more information, see 3.6.3 Viewing the Link Table, page 3-34.
+Once discovered, the Link table represents the CRS-1, CRS-3, or ASR 9K NE as autodiscovered; for more information, see 3.6.3 Viewing the Link Table, page 3-35.
 The type of link is Unidirectional.

-You can use CTC to create OCH trail circuits between two PLIM cards on CRS-1 or CRS-3 NEs.
+You can use CTC to create OCH trail circuits between two PLIM cards on CRS-1, CRS-3, or ASR 9K NEs.
 For more information, see NTP-G178 Create, Delete, and Manage Optical Channel Trails.
 To use Prime Optical to enable the OCH trail circuit, you must enable a specific trunk protection called proactive protection, which applies to all supported cards involved in circuit routing.
 To define the proactive protection parameters, choose Create Circuit Wizard > Trunk Filtering.
 For more information on populating the Proactive Protection panel, see Table 7-6.